 Lastly, we want to continue monitoring our overall Chronic Absenteeism rate.
 In comparing from our last dashboard data, 21/22 data will be side by side with with dashboard data (%).
 Chronic Absenteeism was labeled as Yellow (third lowest level).
 For All Students, the overall result was "7.9% (7.8%) chronically absent.
 The State of California has 10.1% (30%) for chronically absent.
 We experienced an overall increase in this category over last year at 1.1%.
 A group of students labeled Socioeconomically Disadvantaged were 9.1% (13.8%) chronically absent, which was an decrease of 3%.
-A group of students labeled White (258 pupils) were 8.1% (7.5%) chronically absent, which was an decrease of 5.9%.
-A group of students labeled Two or More Races were 7.4% (5.4%) chronically absent, which was an decrease of 5.9%.
-A group of students labeled Two or More Races were 7.4% (5.4%) chronically absent, which was an decrease of 5.9%.
+A group of students labeled White (258 pupils) were 8.1% (7.5%) chronically absent, which was maintained at 0%.
+A group of students labeled Two or More Races were 7.4% (5.4%) chronically absent, which was an increase of 5.9%.
 A group of students labeled Hispanic (15 pupils) were 6.7% (NA) chronically absent, which was an increase of 2.3%.
 A group of students labeled Students with Disabilities were 2.4% (8.8%) chronically absent, which was a decrease of 5.7% (Blue).
 Many of these absences were due to extra absences beyond the days school was closed related to the local fires and resulting evacuations.
 We have made improved efforts with our communication platforms with parents by adding Parent Square and we expect improved results.
 For the 22/23 school year, we were still experiencing lower than desired attendance due to COVID, a vigorous flu season, and immunizations.